This component simplifies the process of connecting salesforce.com's Web service (SOAP) API.

 Figure 4: Call and Addressing Properties panel

 Operations which need to be invoked on Salesforce API can be configured here.
 The operations supported by Salesforce will be shown when add button is clicked in the panel.
-In the panel beside, Operation can be selected.
+In the panel beside, Operation can selected.
 Once the operation gets selected, the properties WSDL Service, WSDL Port, Endpoint Address, Input parameter and Output parameter will be populated.

 Figure 5: WSDL Operation Configuration panel